 Two types of grants are made under the HOPWA program.
 HOPWA formula grants are made using a statutorily-mandated formula to allocate approximately 90 percent of HOPWA funds to eligible cities on behalf of their metropolitan areas and to eligible States.
 HOPWA competitive funds are awarded on the basis of a national competition.

 HOPWA provides funding through a formula program as well as a competitive program that has different types of grant projects.
 The annual HOPWA appropriation is divided between the two programs – 90 percent for formula program grants and 10 percent for competitive program grants.

-Eligible applicants include metropolitan statistical areas with more than 500,000 people and at least 1,500 cumulative AIDS cases and States with more than 1,500 cumulative AIDS cases outside of eligible metropolitan statistical areas.
+Eligible applicants include metropolitan statistical areas with more than 500,000 people and at least 2,000 HIV/AIDS cases and States with more than 2,000 HIV/AIDS cases outside of eligible metropolitan statistical areas.
 Awards are contingent upon the submission and approval by HUD of a jurisdiction's Consolidated Plan.
 The method for allocating HOPWA formula funding was modernized in 2016 with the passing and signing of the Housing Opportunity Through Modernization Act.
 For more information, visit the HOPWA formula Modernization page.

 Eligible applicants include States, local governments, and nonprofit organizations.
 Awards are based on competitive applications, with priority given by congressional authority to the renewal of expiring permanent supportive housing project grants.